Plant Heritage

-Plant Heritage, formerly known as the National Council for the Conservation of Plants and Gardens (NCCPG), is a registered charity and a botanical conservation organisation in the United Kingdom.
+Plant Heritage, formerly the National Council for the Conservation of Plants and Gardens (NCCPG), is a British registered charity and a botanical conservation organisation based in Wisley, Surrey.
 It was founded in 1978 to combine the talents of botanists, horticulturalists and conservationists with the dedication of keen amateur and professional gardeners.
 The mission statement of the organisation declares that "The NCCPG seeks to conserve, document, promote and make available Britain and Ireland's rich biodiversity of garden plants for the benefit of everyone through horticulture, education and science."
 Specifically, the aims of the organisation are to: